 Rear seat passengers will find the Sportbrake offers slightly more headroom than its saloon brethren, although whoever draws the short straw and finds themselves in the middle seat will have to contend with the high transmission tunnel.

-Cargo space is a useful if not desperately commodious 550 litres with the seats in place, although it scores highly with a handy selection of load hooks, storage compartments, and adjustable load rails to help keep your belongings restrained – and you’re going to need them.
+Cargo space is a useful if not desperately commodious 550 litres, increasing to 1,675 litres with the rear seats folded.
+There’s a handy selection of load hooks and rails to help keep your belongings restrained, too.
+Just as well, as you’re going to need them.

 With the practicalities out of the way, it’s time to talk about the small invasion force that’s hiding under the bonnet.